rui-qian/READ/README.md

 pip install flash-attn --no-build-isolation
 ```
 We primarily follow the installation steps of [SESAME](https://github.com/see-say-segment/sesame).
 As long as your program can run the SESAME model, it should be able to run our model as well.
-In addition, we also provide conda environment contents in a .zip file.
+In addition, we also provide conda environment contents in a .zip file for convenience.
 Please follow the below steps to set up the environment,
 - Download `read_conda_env.zip` from the [huggingface link](https://huggingface.co/datasets/rui-qian/misc/blob/main/read_conda_env.zip).
 - Extract the downloaded `zip` file:
 ```bash